 To communicate that faith reaches its fulfillment in relationship to God, self, others, and the world—the Catholic principle of communion.

-To meet these objectives, all Qualities of a Graduate—excelling as a critical thinker, communicator, leader, and believer—will be nurtured and developed in this course.
+To meet these objectives, all Qualities of a Graduate—excelling as a believer, self-advocate, critical thinker, communicator, and leader—will be nurtured and developed in this course.

 MEET THE THEOLOGY DEPARTMENT FACULTY: